harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 <img src="https://lil-blog-media.s3.amazonaws.com/opposite.png" alt="The opposite of libraries is cultural dementia." />

-(I’m not saying, for purposes of this talk, whether this is better or worse than it was before the internet — the truth has always been hard to discern, and social coordination problems have always been hard to solve.
+(I’m not saying, for purposes of this talk, whether our "cultural dementia" is better or worse than it was before the internet — the truth has always been hard to discern, and social coordination problems have always been hard to solve.
 But it certainly is a palpable problem today.)

 Libraries are extraordinarily good at helping with this — they’re one of the few technologies where, the more of them you have in your society, the stronger, the more robust, the more flexible, the more resilient you get.